PX4/PX4-user_guide/en/config/safety.md

 # Safety Configuration (Failsafes)

-PX4 has configurable failsafe systems to protect and recover your vehicle if something goes wrong!
-These allow you to specify areas and conditions under which you can safely fly, and the [action](#failsafe_actions) that will be performed if a failsafe is triggered (for example, landing, holding position, or returning to a specified point).
+PX4 has a number of safety features to protect and recover your vehicle if something goes wrong:

+* *Failsafes* allow you to specify areas and conditions under which you can safely fly, and the [action](#failsafe_actions) that will be performed if a failsafe is triggered (for example, landing, holding position, or returning to a specified point).
 The most important failsafe settings are configured in the *QGroundControl* [Safety Setup](#qgc_safety_setup) page.
 Others must be configured via [parameters](#failsafe_other).
+* [Safety switches](#safety_switch) on the remote control can be used to immediately stop motors or return the vehicle in the event of a problem.

 ## Failsafe Actions {#failsafe_actions}